LeoMicollet/M2internship-HRE/README.md

-# MSVinternship-HRE
-Hawkes in Random Environment
+# Hawkes in Random Environment